 Zodiac Gold Announces Further Upsizing Of LIFE Offering

-In connection with the upsizing, the Company will be filing a second amended and restated offering document related to the Offering and the use by the Company of the Listed Issuer Financing Exemption under the Company's profile on and will also made it available on the Company's website at .
-Prospective investors should read the second amended and restated offering document before making an investment decision.
+In connection with the upsizing, the Company will be filing a third amended and restated offering document related to the Offering and the use by the Company of the Listed Issuer Financing Exemption under the Company's profile on and will also made it available on the Company's website at .
+Prospective investors should read the third amended and restated offering document before making an investment decision.

 It is expected that closing of the LIFE Offering will take place in tranches, with the final closing to occur not later than January 30, 2026, or such other date(s) as may be determined the Company.
 Closing of the LIFE Offering is subject to certain conditions including, but not limited to, receipt of all necessary approvals, including the approval of the TSXV.